orangejuice/blog/data/activity/book-真实世界的脉络-2016/record.en.md

 date: 2021-01-08 06:59:59+08:00
 douban:
   rating: 8.1
-  subtitle: "[UK] David Deutsch / 2016 / China Post & Telecom Press"
+  subtitle: "[UK] David Deutsch / 2016 / China Posts & Telecom Press"
 ---

-A fantastic basic introduction to the frontiers of current scientific development (published in 1998) and its explanation of the world.
-Although it's a basic introduction, it was still challenging for someone like me with virtually no scientific literacy.
-It took me a long time to read it in pieces, and I had to skip around.
-The author's ability to tell a narrative story with such depth is truly admirable, as well as his scientific literacy, scientific attitude, and clear rational worldview.
-I twice admire it.
-The translation is also great.
-I'll need to read it again after some time.
+A great introductory book on the current forefront of scientific development (written in 1998) that explains the world's appearance.
+While it's termed 'introductory,' for someone like me with virtually no scientific literacy, it's still quite challenging.
+I read it intermittently and even skipped some parts.
+The author's narrative ability and the depth of his sweeping arguments really evoke envy and admiration.
+I'm impressed by his scientific literacy, attitude, and clear rational worldview—double the admiration and respect.
+The translation is also superb.
+I will need to revisit it after some time.